node-fetch/node-fetch/README.md

 ## Loading and configuring the module

-We suggest you load the module via `require`, pending the stabilizing of es modules in node:
+We suggest you load the module via `require` until the stabilization of ES modules in node:

 ```js
 const fetch = require('node-fetch');